47degrees/fp-with-arrow-videos/Functor.md

 `Functor` is a __Typeclass__, so it defines a given behavior.

-`Applicative` and `Monad` inherit its combninators.
-You will learn more about those in further videos.
+`Applicative` and `Monad` inherit its combinators.
+You will learn more about those in other videos in the series.

 Functor
 Applicative